ricgrangeia/yii2-ajaxcrud/README.md

 Translate
 ---------
 Default translation is english, you can pull request new translation and you can change via config.
-Open your config `main.php`, change the language and translation `sourceLanguage`
+Open your config `main.php`, add new translation to components..

 Available Translation :
 + English